Christopher Banthin, J.D. Director, TCRC/Senior Staff Attorney

 As the Program Director of the Tobacco Control Resource Center, Mr. Banthin oversees tobacco research and policy development projects at the Public Health Advocacy Institute.
 Mr. Banthin was previously the Deputy Director of the Tobacco Control Resource Center before its merger with the Public Health Advocacy Institute in 2006.
 He has authored several articles and presented at conferences around the country on tobacco control and public health law.
 Mr. Banthin directs work on numerous research grants and contracts.
 He advises municipalities, state and federal lawmakers and nongovernmental public health organizations.
 He was an expert consultant to the United State Department of Justice in its lawsuit against the leading cigarettes manufacturers.
 Mr. Banthin’s appellate law practice is largely focused on defending public health laws from legal challenges.

 Richard A. Daynard, J.D., Ph.D.
 President

 Richard A. Daynard holds a J.D. from the Harvard Law School, an M.A. in Sociology from Columbia University, and a Ph.D. from M.I.T. in Urban Studies and Planning (specializing in Law and Social Policy).
-He is a Professor of Law at the Northeastern University School of Law, where he has been teaching since 1969.
+He is a University Distinguished Professor of Law at the Northeastern University, where he has been teaching since 1969.
 Professor Daynard has been involved in a number or organizations devoted to combating the epidemics caused by tobacco and, more recently, obesity.
 These include serving as the President of the Public Health Advocacy Institute; Chair of the Tobacco Products Liability Project; and Chair of the Law and Obesity Project.
 He has published over 80 articles, appeared in or been interviewed by major international media programs, and spoken on these issues in over 30 countries.